National Cancer Institute Central Institutional Review Board (NCI CIRB)

 National Cancer Institute eligible studies are sent to the NCI CIRB for IRB review.

 NCI CIRB is the central institutional review board for the National Cancer Institute.
 For more information, visit their website here: National Cancer Institute - Central IRB Website

-The NCI CIRB may review the following type of studies, please see the NCI CIRB Participant's Area for more detailed information on eligible studies.
+NCI CIRB is the IRB of record for many NCI-funded cooperative group studies.
+The NCI CIRB may review the following type of studies; please see the NCI CIRB Participant's Area for more detailed information on eligible studies.

 - Adult CIRB - Late Phase Emphasis - reviews NCI-sponsored adult phase 3 and large phase 2 studies

 - Adult CIRB - Early Phase Emphasis - reviews NCI-sponsored adult phase 0, 1, and 2 studies